zammad/zammad-admin-documentation/system-integrations.rst

 Zammad offers numerous integrations that add rich features to your instance.

 ..
-Note:: We're still working on this part of our dcoumentation, stay tight!
+Note:: We're still working on this part of our documentation, stay tight!

 Integrations for phone systems